Kodi-organization/KingBlaps-Public-Android-Repository/README.md

 Complete any on-screen instructions for Kodi restoration and setup.

-- **Android Phones:**
-  - Only the Downloader app is required.
-Follow similar steps down below to download, install assets, and restore Kodi.

-  1. Install the Downloader app
-  2. Open Downloader and enter: [github.com/kingblap](https://github.com/KingBlap)
-  3. Navigate to the Repositories tab > KingBlap's Public Android Repository > Releases.
-  4. Download the desired assets.

-Complete any on-screen instructions to finish setup.

 ## Support
-For help or feature requests, visit the [Issues page](https://github.com/KingBlap/KingBlaps-Public-Android-Repository/issues).
+For help or feature requests, visit the [Issues page](https://github.com/Kodi-organization/KingBlaps-Public-Android-Repository/issues).

 ## Disclaimer
 Use these resources at your own risk.